App

 -

-fal run: Test your app on a single cloud gpu during development.
-Creates a temporary URL that disappears when you stop the command. -
+fal run: Test your app on a single cloud GPU during development.
+Creates a temporary URL that disappears when you stop the command.
+Defaults topublicauth (no authentication required). -

 fal run while building and testing, then fal deploy when ready for production use.